sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 ### Email notifications

-The Sharetribe Web Template uses Flex to send email notifications.
+The Sharetribe Web Template uses Sharetribe to send email notifications.
 There are two types of email notifications.
 Built-in email notifications relate to user account management and are sent whenever a user is setting up their account or changing some of its settings.
 Transaction process emails, meanwhile, are sent as a result of certain actions in a